Covid-19 Spike Protein Example 1: Residue Neighborhoods

 Targeting Pre-Defined Sites

-Wheareas the mdciao.cli.residue_neighborhoods creates a list of likely neighbors by using an initial, generous cutoff (15 Angstrom, in this case), we can also simply provide a list of residue-residue distances of interest, regardless of whether they’re likely neighbors or not.
+Wheareas the mdciao.cli.residue_neighborhoods generates a list of likely neighbors by scannig over all possible pairs, over all data, we can also simply provide a list of residue-residue distances of interest, regardless of whether they’re likely neighbors or not.
 This has the advantage of reducing the number of overall residue-residue distances computed, but neglects anything not included in that list.

 In mdciao, such a small(ish) group of contacts is called a site, and there’s an API-submodule to handle them as well as a CLI-method to compute them, mdciao.cli.sites.